Taka-Taka Solutions

 To increase recycling rates, Paffenholz needed TakaTaka’s services to be more comprehensive and integrated into the waste management value chain.

-The former is composted or sold to pig farmers.
-The latter, which includes plastic waste, is converted into pellets and sold to recyclers.
-TakaTaka also collects materials like metal, glass, and cardboard, then sells them to recyclers.
 Another key focus of TakaTaka is low-density polyethylene (LDPE) material, one of Kenya’s largest untapped recycling resources.
 Flexible plastic packaging, such as food wrappers and milk sachets, is usually made of LDPE.

 Cost is another concern.